SamRaymond/DAPL24/week_2_lab/README.md

 - Leverage Google Colab for cloud-based accelerated computing. (https://colab.research.google.com/)

 ## Part 1 - Setting Up Google Colab
+Go to the google colab website (https://colab.research.google.com/) and sign in.
+Then click on File --> New Notebook.
+A few more basics are in the Setting_up_Colab file.

 ## Part 2 - Downloading Cleaning, and Processing a Dataset with Pandas